Ultra Bike France® — brand identity and art direction hero

 [04 — typography & colour system]

-The typographic system uses TikTok Sans in three variants: ExtraExpanded for expressive headlines that command attention, SemiExpanded for impactful subheadings, and the standard weight for clean body text.
-The balance between condensed impact and open readability mirrors the brand itself: intense but accessible.
+The typographic system uses TikTok Sans in three variants: ExtraExpanded for headlines, SemiExpanded for subheadings, standard for body text.
+A balance between condensed impact and open readability that mirrors the brand: intense but accessible.

 Ultra Bike France® — typography system, pastel colour architecture and modular brand identity